Feefeertr/about/blogposts/announcing-sourcegraph-3.3.md

 This release focusses on making it easier for admins to set up, configure and manage repositories at any scale.

 We’ve completely overhauled how repositories are mirrored from your code host so that it is easier to configure and more reliable.
-This benefits everyone, but especially organizations with thousands (or tens of thousands) of repositories.
+This overhaul benefits everyone, but especially organizations with thousands (or tens of thousands) of repositories.

 Sentry joins our list of developer tool integrations, and Swift developers get better symbols definition and better code navigation.